Know What You Don't Know: Consistency in Sliding Window Filtering with Unobservable States Applied to Visual-Inertial SLAM (Extended Version): Consistency of VI-SLAM

 \subsubsection{Algorithm Structure}

 Each error $\mbf{e}_\imath$ in a SWF algorithm involves one measurement that relates a subset of IMU and/or landmark states, and which has a corresponding weight $\mbs{\Sigma}_{e_\imath}^{-1}$ and Jacobian.
 All these components are needed to solve the nonlinear least squares problem at each window.
 The considered SWF has three types of errors: a prior error that encodes the initial belief about the state; direct or preintegrated IMU errors that make use of IMU measurements; and visual errors that involve camera measurements.
 At each window, the oldest IMU state is marginalized out, with landmark states additionally marginalized out if the IMU state serves as their anchor.
 The anchoring state for a given landmark is chosen as the first IMU state at which the landmark was observed.
 In all presented errors, the difference function $\mbs{\eta}$ corresponds to the appropriate parameterization of the IMU state.
-Only the direct IMU error Jacobian for the $\mathcal{X}^R$ parametrization is written out in detail as an example.
-Detailed derivations for all errors can be found in \cite{Lisus2022}.
+As an example, only the direct IMU error Jacobian for the $\mathcal{X}^R$ parametrization is shown here.
+Expressions for all Jacobians can be found in \cite{lisusExtendedVersion}, and derivations can be found in \cite{Lisus2022}.